Dominic Burgess: Career

-He became a regular fixture on the Disney hit series, A.N.T.
+Burgess became a regular fixture on the Disney hit series, A.N.T.
 Farm, and appeared as a recurring guest on The Magicians as the Ram God Ember, The Good Place as the accident prone-red boot wearing Henry, and on The Flash as meta-villain Kilgore.
 Burgess also appeared as Mr. Vup in Star Trek: Picard for the episode "Stardust City Rag."
-He said appearing on Star Trek was a "dream come true," as he is a Trekkie.
+Burgess said that, as a Trekkie, his appearance on Star Trek was a "dream come true."